 Salto do Prego Waterfall

 Salto do Prego is found on the Faial da Terra – Salto do Prego hiking trail (mentioned higher above).
-The trail to the waterfall is steep but relatively easy.
+The trail to the waterfall is steep but not too difficult.
 It’s a pleasant hike of 45-60 min one way and full of stunning views.

 Waterfalls in Parque Natural dos Caldeirões

-Located on the north coast, Parque Natural da Ribeira dos Caldeirões is a small beautifully maintained park that is home to an old water mill and two magnificent waterfalls.
+Located on the north coast, Parque Natural da Ribeira dos Caldeirões is a small beautifully maintained park that is home to several old water mills and two magnificent waterfalls.
 The falls are just 600 m apart and easy to reach via well-kept walking paths.

 The first waterfall is the main attraction that gushes its way down from a tree-clung cliff.
 The second one is housed in a meadow-like setting, that is different but equally picturesque.

 The park is free to visit.
-There are a little gift shop and a small café here as well.
+There are a little gift shop, bathroom facilities, and a small café here as well.

 Practical Tips for Visiting São Miguel